ankitBorgohain/chai-aur-react/06currencyConverter/README.md

 # React + Vite

+Currency Converter : An app to convert currencies.

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a project Using React Vite Bundler.
+This app depicts the working of various hooks, api and their use-cases.

 Currently, two official plugins are available: